-Rich, delicious, sourdough chocolate cake is a healthier, more nutritious take on your classic dessert.
+This sourdough chocolate cake recipe is rich, delicious, healthier, and a more nutritious take on your classic dessert.
 Start the night before to ferment the grains, develop the flavors, and make the cake easier to digest.

 Somehow, Daniel turned one year old a few days ago.
 I’m not quite sure how that happened.
 It feels like just yesterday I was holding my newborn baby in my arms (read his home birth story here).